xpgo/obsidian-folder-note-plugin/README.md

 ## Known issues

-- Do not try to create a new file by context menu or Ctrl+N (which will create a file named 'Untitled.md' firstly), and change its name to  `_about_.md` manually.
-If you do that, the file  `_about_.md` will not be hidden due to internal mechanism of Obsidian.
+- Do not try to create a new file by context menu or Ctrl+N (which will create a file named 'Untitled.md' firstly), and change its name to the folder name manually.
+If you do that, the file will not be hidden due to internal mechanism of Obsidian.
 However, if you close and reopen Obsidian, it will be hidden again.

 ## Manually installing the plugin